Marietta Patricia Leis: Work

-In 1982-83, Leis moved from Los Angeles, CA, to Ranchos de Taos, NM, and soon after to Albuquerque.
+In 1982–83, Leis moved from Los Angeles, CA, to Ranchos de Taos, NM, and soon after to Albuquerque.
 During this period, she traveled to Italy where she met Mario Merz, Marisa Merz and Algherio Boetti of the Arte Povera movement.
 In 1988, she published her first poems that related to her visual art which were included in the catalogue for an exhibition of a series of constructions and mixed media work at the UNM School of Architecture.

-From 1994-96 she created The Story of Marietta Robusti Tintoretto, an exhibition that reframed the life of Marietta Robusti and the role she played in her father's famous workshop.
+From 1994 to 1996 she created The Story of Marietta Robusti Tintoretto, an exhibition that reframed the life of Marietta Robusti and the role she played in her father's famous workshop.
 The exhibition toured cities in Italy and the United States for five years, and art critic Lucy Lippard wrote an essay for the announcement brochure when the work debuted at the Jonson Gallery, UNM.

 A major turning point in her work came in 2001 when she created The Blue Series, her first monochromatic works that were about color and place, inspired by her artist residency at Crater Lake National Park in Oregon.